Low Carb Pancakes and Breads, Savory and Sweet Recipes

 1/2 cup water

 Mix in a bowl with a fork, thin it with a little water i necessary.
-Get a nonstick skillet very hot, spray it with pam, or add a little olive oil, ghee (ghee is my great favorite, health food stores) or butter (remember, no carbs no sugar or other sweetener, so a little good fat is OK now).
+Get a 8 inch nonstick skillet very hot, spray it with pam, or add a little olive oil, ghee (ghee is my great favorite, health food stores) or butter (remember, no carbs no sugar or other sweetener, so a little good fat is OK now).
 Add the mixture and swirl it in the skillet so it will spread evenly.
+You will get a pancake about 1/2 inch thick.
 It won’t cook as fast as regular flour crepes and pancakes, so be patient.
 2-3 minutes on each side.
 Eat hot.